Philippe Van Snick Belgium, 1946-2019

 Biography

 In 1984, he introduced the polarity of “day and night” (light blue and black), adding a semantic and experiential dimension to his chromatic structure.
-His work balances systematic rigor with sensitivity, intuition, and vulnerability, resisting strict categorisation within minimal or conceptual art.
+His work balances systematic rigor with sensitivity, intuition, and a sustained engagement with observation and reflection, resisting strict categorisation within minimal or conceptual art.
 Across decades, Van Snick consistently demonstrated how structure and freedom, economy and richness, can coexist within a single artistic logic.

 Van Snick exhibited widely in Belgium and internationally.
-His work is held in major public collections, including the S.M.A.K., M HKA, Middelheim Museum, the MOMA, and the Museu de Arte Contemporânea de Serralves.
+His work is held in major public collections, including S.M.A.K., M HKA, Middelheim Museum, Museum of Modern Art (MoMA), and the Museu de Arte Contemporânea de Serralves.
 In 2017, he was awarded the Flemish Ultima for Visual Arts.

-Philippe Van Snick’s oeuvre stands as a testament to the generative power of constraint — an enduring and rigorous exploration of perception, order, and poetic clarity.
+Philippe Van Snick’s oeuvre stands as a testament to the generative power of constraint, an enduring and rigorous exploration of perception, order, and poetic clarity, rooted as much in lived observation as in conceptual precision.

 Image: